 President, Delaware Technical Community College

 In 1999, he became executive vice president of the Delaware State Chamber of Commerce, where he managed the overall operations of the 3,000-member, 22-employee organization with a budget of $3 million.
 He left the Chamber in 2002 to serve as Governor Ruth Ann Minner’s chief of staff.
 In spite of a difficult economy, he helped to develop visionary policy agendas, which led to the passage of landmark legislation such as the Student Excellence Equals Degrees (SEED) scholarship; the Delaware Cancer Treatment program; workers’ compensation reform; and a series of education initiatives including the statewide implementation of full-day kindergarten and the placement of reading and math specialists in public schools.

 At the end of the governor’s term, he returned to Delaware Tech and served in a number of leadership positions until he was appointed president of the College in 2014.
 During his tenure, he has implemented a number of initiatives, including creating a collegewide culture that embraces innovation; developing statewide programs for high school students to expand pathways and dual enrollment; and establishing a variety of support programs for veterans.

-Dr. Brainard is a member of the Delaware Business Roundtable, the Delaware State Chamber of Commerce Board of Governors, and the Phi Theta Kappa Presidential Advisory Board.
-He was also an Honorary Commander with the Delaware National Guard and at the Dover Air Force Base.
+Dr. Brainard is a member of the Delaware Business Roundtable, the Delaware State Chamber of Commerce, and the Phi Theta Kappa Presidential Advisory Board.
+He was also an honorary commander with the Delaware National Guard and at the Dover Air Force Base.